KentenRoth/100DaysOfCode/README.md

 I had to get my coding in this morning before we left.
 I did not get as much done as I wanted to.
 I ran into some issues and I some erros that I could not figure out, and it turned out to be a typo.
 Cold fingers and still a little tired when I was coding, I guess that is what happens.
 I tried to type the word tokens and it took me about 30 minutes of trying things, rebooting my server, and trial and error before I realized that I spelled tokends.
 Once I fixed that little typo everything seemed to work just fine.
 Tomorrow I should have a decent amount of time to code, but tuesday I for sure will have some extra time after I get off work.

 ---

+Day 65

+No coding tonight.
+I'm not feeling well and I have to go back to the doctor tomorrow.

+---